Tamjid388/py-shell-executor/readme.md

 ## Project Overview

 This project is a Python-based application that allows users to execute shell commands through a graphical user interface (GUI).
 The program accepts custom shell commands and displays the output in a user-friendly window.
-It supports basic shell commands, command history, and predefined shell commands for both Windows and Unix-like systems (Linux/macOS).
+It supports basic shell commands, command history, and predefined shell commands for both Windows and Unix-like systems (Linux).

 ### Key Features:
 - Execute custom shell commands.